go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 func main() {}
 ```

-This restriction is planed [to be removed in future Go toochain versions](https://github.com/golang/go/issues/51183).
+This restriction is planed [to be removed in future Go toolchain versions](https://github.com/golang/go/issues/51183).

 ## No ways to specific a field set for a constraint